π This is a premium feature. If you wish to activate it, please reach out to your CSM or Account Manager.

 To avoid having the customer specify the kind of aircraft we created a function that satisfies the following properties

-• This is done for both cargo and passenger planes. plane is valid for when you don’t know what kind of airplane is used.
+is valid for when you donβt know what kind of airplane is used.

 Electricity emissions